Artist Statement / Biography

 ARTIST'S STATEMENT

-My artwork amalgamates archives and memories of war into abstractions of vibrant colors, patterns, and shapes.
+My artwork explores collective memory, identity, and trauma as a result of war.
 Through wide-scale collages, I use printmedia, big data, and averaging algorithms to create compositions that try to find meaning in the chaos of conflict.

 As a survivor of war and a war refugee, I explore the relationship between lived experience and representation, between remembering and forgetting.
 My work searches for the proper artistic response to pain and suffering and interrogates whether it is right to seek inspiration from atrocities.